Our top pick for

 That's relatively high compared to, say, the P/E ratio for the ASX over the 12 months to December 2019 (32.14).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

-Blackmores's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $55.6 million.
+Blackmores's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $70.1 million (£0.0 million).

-The EBITDA is a measure of a Blackmores's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Blackmores's overall financial performance and is widely used to measure stock profitability.